 Why this matters if you're deploying agents

 This is exactly the lens we apply at Odella.
 The difference between an interesting AI demo and an AI employee you can actually delegate work to is precisely the stuff this survey foregrounds — reliability across long-running tasks, respect for role-based access, and behavior you can audit.
 Capability gets you the demo; reliability gets you the hire.
+It's the same bar we hold AI employees for business to.

 Source: Mahmoud Mohammadi, Yipeng Li, Jane Lo, Wendy Yip.
 Evaluation and Benchmarking of LLM Agents: A Survey. arXiv:2507.21504 (2025).
 Read it at arxiv.org/abs/2507.21504.